 Hence for average health, we need to be getting at least our basal sleep need.

-The reason for this is that yes, if we lived happy and relatively stress free lives than our sleep would rarely need to go past 8 hours a night, but we do not.
+The reason for this is that if we lived happy and relatively stress-free lives then our sleep would rarely need to go past 8 hours a night, but we do not.
 In fact today many of us are pushing the limits of what a human body and mind can handle when it comes to tasks and stress – and none of this of the pleasant kind.
 Thus, researchers have also noted that today many of us actually do need about 2 hours more on top of our basal sleep need to fully recover from the lives we lead.
-Otherwise we go into what is called sleep debt – the accumulated sleep that is lost to poor sleep habits and other causes.
-Also, a healthy body will tell you when it has had enough and in fact it is very hard to oversleep, so again no need to stress over sleeping too much.
-Chronic oversleeping however, say more than 10 or 11 hours a night usually does indicate an underlying medical condition.
+Otherwise, we go into what is called sleep debt – the accumulated sleep that is lost to poor sleep habits and other causes.
+Also, a healthy body will tell you when it has had enough and in fact, it is very hard to oversleep, so again no need to stress oversleeping too much.
+Chronic oversleeping, however, say more than 10 or 11 hours a night usually does indicate an underlying medical condition.

 So in conclusion to this section, while there is no one size that fits all, generally speaking, yes, we should all be aiming for at least 7 – 8 hours of quality sleep a night, with up to about 10 hours based on personal lifestyles.